POSH

 What pressure appeared

-The pathway tells you whether this is bullying, grooming, sextortion, scam contact, peer pressure, or platform risk.
+The pathway helps you work out whether this is bullying, grooming, sextortion, scam contact, peer pressure, platform risk, or real-world danger.

 Step 7: Report through the right channels

-Do not rely only on blocking if there is serious risk, threats, exploitation, or evidence of grooming.
+Do not rely only on blocking if there is serious risk, threats, exploitation, blackmail, sexual requests, or evidence of grooming.

 What not to do in the first 24 hours